ivan-jukic/adventofcode2017/README.md

 Again some issues in regards of the speed, it is a bit slow but gives correct solution.
 Speed issues are probably manifesting because it's running with the debug flag on in elm reactor.
 Need to move to a standalone solution, might help.
 - ### Day 07
 Part one was a nice puzzle, but had some problems with part two.
 My point of view was wrong in the second part, and I had problems finding the propper node in the tree with imbalanced weight.
 Solution was to find first imbalanced node with balanced child nodes, while at first I was looking only imbalanced weights in the same level, which is obviously wrong.
 Also, being a bit nervous for no apparent reason does not help with focus and concentration :(...
+- ### Day 08
+Luckly this puzzle was much more straightforward than the previous one.
+It was only a matter of parsing the input and building a list of functions which represented the instructions.
+After that in steps, by recursive callss of the runInstructions function, we get registers after each step.
+Then we can find the max value after each instruction and the same at the end.